 About Joseph Hageman

 He went on to become an original employee of the New Bern Surgery Center as their Nurse Manager and remained so until 2000.
-He was then promoted to Director of Surgical Services which increased his duties to include the hospital Operating Room, Post Anesthesia Care Unit (PACU), and Central Sterile Supply.
-He also oversaw the design and construction of the new state-of-the-art Craven Surgery Center that today assists hundreds of people in this area.
+He was then promoted to Director of Surgical Services, which increased his duties to include the hospital Operating Room, Post Anesthesia Care Unit (PACU), and Central Sterile Supply.
+He also oversaw the design and construction of the new state-of-the-art Craven Surgery Center that today assists thousands of people in this area.
 In 2002, he was promoted to Executive Director of Surgical Services.
 Just one year later he celebrated 25 years of employment with CRMC.